DanielFloripa/Vehicle_Routing_Problem/README.md

 Please assume that each truck can only carry up to one cargo, each truck can only make up to one trip and that some trucks may not be used at all.

-There are 2 csv files: cargo.csv and trucks.csv.
+There are 2 csv files: _cargo.csv_ and _trucks.csv_.
 Cargo.csv is a list of cargos we need to move and trucks.csv is a list of trucks and their home city.

-## Main algorithm complexity:
+## Main algorithm and complexity:
 The main algorithm is located on `FreightBroker` class, at `map_cargo_to_trucks()` method.
 The space and time complexity is O(n²) considering `n` cargos and `m` trucks.

 ## Configuration:
-Requires only numpy, so use you favorite virtual environment (or not)
+Requires only numpy, so use your favorite virtual environment (or not)
 ```console
 $ pip3 install -r requirements
 ```

-Python version used for development tests:
+Python version used for the development and tests:
 > Python 3.6

 ## Run tests: